-Green economy approaches promote a competitive, environmentally friendly and socially responsible economy through sustainable agriculture, for example, renewable energies and green fiscal policies.
+Green Economy approaches promote a competitive, environmentally friendly and socially responsible economy through sustainable agriculture, for example, renewable energies and green fiscal policies.
 Such approaches can contribute significantly to the coherent implementation of NDCs and SDGs.
-To achieve these goals, the project strengthens the competence of key stakeholders in public institutions, enabling them to use these approaches.
-To this end, dialogue structures are being supported and existing transformation approaches strengthened at the international level and in the partner countries of Peru, South Africa, Argentina, Costa Rica, Indonesia and Uruguay.
+To achieve these goals, the project strengthens the competence of key actors in public institutions, enabling them to use these approaches.
+To this end, dialogue structures are being supported and existing transformation approaches strengthened at the international level and in the partner countries.
 The project complements the Partnership for Action on Green Economy (PAGE) and links national efforts with global policy networks.
-It also supports the Federal German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in its adoption of a strong role in the multilateral and bilateral IGE discussions and in positioning Germany as a pioneer and a partner.
+It also supports the Federal German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in its adoption of a strong role in the multilateral and bilateral Inclusive Green Economy (IGE) discussions and in positioning Germany as a pioneer and a partner.

 Enhancing low-carbon development by greening the economy: policy dialogue, advisory services, tracking progress